Waharoa (Aotea Square sculpture): History

-The work was constructed in 1989 and unveiled at Aotea Square in 1990.
-In 2008, the artwork was removed for storage at Aotea Square underwent renewal, and returned to the square in October 2010.
-An unveiling ceremony was held when the artwork was returned to the square, which was attended by politician Hone Harawira, Mayor of Auckland City John Banks, and Muru himself.
-In December 2010 after only three months, the artwork was found to be leaning, and removed for refurbishment a second time at a cost of NZ$40,000.
+The artwork was constructed in 1989 and unveiled at Aotea Square in 1990.
+In 2008, it was removed for storage as Aotea Square underwent renewal.
+It was returned to the square in October 2010.

+An unveiling ceremony was held when the artwork was returned.
+The ceremony was attended by politician Hone Harawira, Mayor of Auckland City John Banks, and Muru himself.

+In December 2010, after only three months, the artwork was found to be leaning, and removed for refurbishment a second time at a cost of NZ$40,000.
 The replacement was delayed from June to August 2011, and the Auckland Council ensured that the work was reinstated in time for the opening ceremony of the 2011 Rugby World Cup, held in Auckland.

 In late 2023, the artwork underwent further remedial work, which included a 3D laser scan, ensuring a digital record could be kept of Waharoa.
-Some smaller sections of the artwork have been removed for restoration, and are planned to be returned in April 2024.
+Some smaller sections of the artwork have been removed for restoration, and were planned to be returned in April 2024.

 Over time, Waharoa has become one of the most viewed public artworks in Auckland.